jvpoulos/diabetes_pred/README.md

 ## Requirements

-This code has been tested on Python 3.6.9 and Python 3.8.0 on Ubuntu 18.04.1.
+This code has been tested on Python 3.10 on Ubuntu 22.04.4 LTS.

-Requires PyTorch 1.8.1 compiled for CUDA 11.2.
+Requires PyTorch 2.0 compiled for CUDA 11.8 and cuDNN 8.7 ([Installation](https://gist.github.com/MihailCosmin/affa6b1b71b43787e9228c25fe15aeba#file-cuda_11-8_installation_on_ubuntu_22-04)).
+Note: it is recommended to install PyTorch in a python virtual environment (see Getting started).

 ## Hardware

-NVIDIA Driver Version: 460.91.03
+NVIDIA Driver Version: 550.54.15

+CUDA Version: 12.4

-GPU: GeForce RTX 2080
+GPUs: GeForce RTX 2080 (2)

 ## Code Files in `src/`